The Rise of Body-Worn Cameras in UK Security

 -

-Businesses should notify staff and customers if cameras are in use.
+Businesses should generally notify staff and customers if recording is taking place

 -

-Audio recording requires special care, as capturing conversations without consent may be restricted.
+Audio recording needs extra caution, as recording private conversations without consent may be restricted

 Final Thoughts: Wearable Security for a Safer Future